Getting started as an FCCLA adviser can be as simple as 1…2….3!

 Include FCCLA Lessons in all FCS classes using some of these Lesson Plans

-National provides numerous helps for advisers
+National FCCLA provides numerous resources for advisers

-Check out FaceBook ~ join Family, Career and Community Leaders of America group as well as Family and Consumer Sciences Teachers group, both with frequent posts of helpful information
+Check out Facebook ~ join Family, Career and Community Leaders of America group as well as Family and Consumer Sciences Teachers group, both with frequent posts of helpful information